CnCNet/cncnet-yr-client-package/game-assets/cncnet.pack/cncnet community pack/README.md

 **If you're unsure if it's ok to share, don't add them.**

-All assets put in this folder need to be declared inside `art_community.ini` within `cncnet.pack`.
+All assets put in this folder need to be declared inside `art_cncnet.ini` within `cncnet.pack`.
 We should never touch `artmd.ini` to avoid affecting the vanilla game.

 Using these assets require `.map` file modifications.